 Magic Wand — Click to select all connected pixels that match the target color within the tolerance range.
 Use contiguous mode to select only connected areas, or disable it to select all matching pixels globally.
 Tolerance ranges from 0 (exact match) to 255 (select all).
 Supports all four selection modes.

-Transform and utility tools handle canvas cropping, color sampling, distance measurement, and advanced image warping.
+Transform and utility tools handle canvas cropping, color sampling, distance measurement, whole-layer transforms, raster and vector warping, mask painting, callouts, and export slices.

 | Tool | Shortcut | Description |